Your ability to keep your eyes on the prize makes all the difference.

-While my wife and I were waiting to get out of the shopping center parking lot, which was a solid hour wait, we witnessed all kinds of honking, sign language and verbal disputes.
+While my wife and I were waiting to get out of the shopping center parking lot (which was a solid hour wait), we witnessed all kinds of honking, hand gesturing, and verbal disputes.
 But what I found amusing was that people treated this traffic jam as some kind of a surprise, like they didn’t see it coming.
-See now that just looks foolish.
+See, now that just looks foolish.

 Eventually, we got out of the shopping center and decided, since we were in no rush, that we’d take the back roads to leave town instead of hitting the highways which were sure to be jammed.

-We pulled over, loaded the gps on our phone and took a quick peak at the map.
-Just as I figured, there was a road that seemed to run straight from where we were, to where we wanted to go (about an hour drive).
+We pulled over, loaded the GPS on our phone and took a quick peek at the map.
+Just as I figured, there was a road that seemed to run straight from where we were to where we wanted to go (about an hour drive).

 We bought some snacks and hit the road.

-Well, it wasn’t 20 minutes in and we had to pull out the gps again.
+Well, it wasn’t 20 minutes in before we had to pull out the GPS again.
 The road wasn’t straight at all, and we had to make about 15 lefts and rights before arriving to our destination.